 In this two-day program, participants will discover strategic tools to evaluate environmental threats and opportunities, including the industry competitive forces analysis.
 In addition, participants will learn how to identify company strengths and weaknesses, as well as how to develop competencies.
 Participants will analyze the strategic positioning of a company in its industry, and learn the necessary factors for efficient strategy execution.

 This program was formerly titled Strategic Business Management.

 - Develop the skills to perform external and internal analyses for companies and to evaluate the dynamics of competition

 - Build strategies using appropriate frameworks and tools

 - Understand the basics of strategy implementation and control

 - Earn a Certificate of Participation from the Harvard University Division of Continuing Education

 Who Should Enroll

-Business owners or employers from any industry who are interested in developing the skills needed to analyze and create strategy.
+This program is designed for managers with limited exposure to strategy and will serve as a useful refresher for current managers with some strategy experience.
+Business owners, employers, and individual contributors from any industry who are interested in developing the skills needed to analyze and create strategy will also find this program useful.
 There are no prerequisites, but a basic understanding of management and accounting principles is desired.